 In December 2021, taking in Dubai’s Alserkal Avenue arts district with family, we scooted into an outdoor picnic table to enjoy tea and various small dishes at the Project Chaiwala hosted inside Cinema Akil, a local indie movie theatre.
 That was my first time getting up close and personal with smashmosas, the cafe’s take on traditional samosas.
 I’m almost sure that I had the Medi smashmosa, featuring wild za’atar, fried eggplant, toasted pine nuts, feta, pomegranate molasses and mint chutney.
 On the other hand, I most certainly took bites of someone’s (or ate all to myself) Desi smashmosa, with sweet potato, beetroot, carrots, and tamarind-mint chutney.
 If you’re salivating, you’ve got it right.
 They were absolutely amazing.

 Back at Ibn Battuta Mall last week, I went for a breakfast egg paratha to slurp down while typing rabidly at my laptop.
-In truth, I had to set the laptop aside to focus on another fantastic dish.
+In truth, I had to set aside my increasingly greasy laptop to focus on yet another fantastic dish.
 The scrambled egg paratha wrap included sauteed mushrooms, roasted peppers, Emmenthal, avocado, Sriracha, and mayo.
 Not for the faint of heart, but Project Chai has an admirable approach: the small portions enable post-indulgent mobility.
 And the caffeine kick from the Masala chai keeps you moving!